2020PB/police-brutality/reports/Texas.md

 ## El Paso

-### Police fire teargas canisters and projectiles into peaceful crowd of unarmed protestors | (believed to be) May 31st
+### Police fire teargas canisters and projectiles into peaceful crowd of unarmed protesters | (believed to be) May 31st

-Police fire teargas cannisters into peaceful crowd of unarmed protestors.
+Police fire teargas cannisters into peaceful crowd of unarmed protesters.
 Amongst the chaos you can hear the popping sounds of police firing projectiles.

 tags: tear-gas-canister, projectile, protester